-In 2018, we've also been shortlisted for Innovative Agency of the Year and Best New Business Campaign at the UK agency Awards.
-Fingers crossed for a two big wins in September at the award's ceremony!
+In 2018, we've also been shortlisted for Innovative Agency of the Year and Best New Business Campaign (our blogging strategy played a big part in our entries) at the UK agency Awards.
+Fingers crossed for two big wins in September at the awards ceremony!

 Our top 10 list below features campaigns from brands in various sectors from countries spanning the globe.
-And while there was a lot of variety in the campaigns themselves, the approach and strategies they used often fit into at least one of the following categories:
+And while each campaign was different, the approach and strategies that were used often fit into at least one of the following categories:

 - It was surprising or terrifying.
 Whether it's an invisible walkway or a demon crawling out of a TV, if was shocking, it got clicked.

 - It was clever and creative.
 A human claw machine?
 Why didn't I think of that!
 A simple, well-executed idea is always a winner.